icflorescu/iisexpress-proxy/README.md

 Note that this will terminate HTTPS.
 On your destination machine, connect to port `3000` using HTTP, not HTTPS.

-If you want the proxy itself to server HTTPS, you can specify the target with the full URL as well.
+If you want the proxy itself to serve HTTPS, you can specify the target with the full URL as well.

     iisexpress-proxy https://localhost:51123 to https://*:3000

 This will generate a self-signed certificate and use it, openssl must be in `PATH` for this to work.

+*If you're on Windows, the easiest way to get openssl is to use Git Bash that comes with it pre-installed.*

 If you want to bind to a specific interface instead of all of them, use its IP in the target URL, e.g. `https://10.0.0.1:3000`.
+Note that the right-hand part cannot be a domain name.

 ## Advanced usage (VPN, virtual hosts, etc.)